Girls Trip

 Technical: 4.5/5

 Earlier this year, Girls Trip stormed its way into the summer box office and easily crossed the $100 million mark to make history.
 And for good reason—this is a fantastic film.
-While I missed its theatrical release, the iTunes rental more than sufficed as I enjoyed a delightful evening at home, cracking up at Tiffany Haddish in her defining role as Dina and shedding tears at the heartfelt scenes between Sasha and Ryan (Queen Latifah and Regina Hall).
+While I missed its theatrical release, the rental more than sufficed as I enjoyed a delightful evening at home, cracking up at Tiffany Haddish in her defining role as Dina and shedding tears at the heartfelt scenes between Sasha (Queen Latifah) and Ryan (Regina Hall).

 The only knocks on Girls Trip are its slight inconsistency (the sausage chopping scene falls a bit flat, as does the writing for the skanky Simone played by Deborah Ayorinde) and its predictability.
 The plot is familiar, found in predecessors Bridesmaids or The Hangover.